Lesson 30: The Roofline Model

 In the previous lesson we met arithmetic intensity (FLOPs/byte) and bandwidth (bytes/second), and distinguished a memory-bound from a compute-bound kernel.
 The roofline model takes those two and plots them on a single graph that shows, at a glance, the ceiling on performance.
 The horizontal axis is

-Imagine a graph with a step-shaped roof.
-On the left the roof rises diagonally — there bandwidth limits you.
-On the right the roof is flat — there compute speed limits you.
+Imagine a graph with a roof: on the left the roof rises diagonally (bandwidth limits you), and on the right it is flat (compute speed limits you).
 The corner where the diagonal turns flat is the ridge point.
-If your kernel falls to the left of the corner, memory is the problem; if to the right, compute is the problem.
+A kernel falling left of the corner is stuck because of memory; right of it — because of compute.

 - roofline model